43% of students are male;

 Project Contributors: Ruth Jansen, Rebecca K. RousseauRead More

-Project Contributors: Dan McClure, David Lew, Matt Orvis, Adam Kilmer, Jacob Baranowski, Paul Kuehl, Seth Foote, Kevin Seifert, and Natalie Ramm
+Project Contributors: Dan McClure, David Lew, Matt Orvis, Adam Kilmer, Jacob Baranowski, Paul Kuehl, Seth Foote, Kevin Seifert, Natalie Ramm, and Anthony Pollina

 Directed Project Contributors: Dr. Hank Voss and Professor Jeff Dailey.